 Cleaver Magazine shares cutting-edge art and literary work from a mix of established and emerging voices.

-Club Plum Literary Journal publishes flash fiction and prose poetry by emerging and established authors whose absorbing tales and imagery unravels in voices either understated or lyrical but always powerful.
+Club Plum Literary Journal publishes creative nonfiction, flash fiction, prose poetry and art by emerging and established authors whose absorbing tales and imagery unravels in voices either understated or lyrical but always powerful.